 When is Tihar in 2020 / Tihar in 2077 B.S.?

-On the first day of the Yampanchak crows they worship each other offering food.
-On the second / third day the goddess Laxmi is worshiped.
+On the first day of the Yampanchak crows, they worship each other, offering food.
+On the second/third day, the goddess Laxmi is worshipped.
 She is considered the goddess of wealth.
 Humans worship oxen on the fourth day.
 It is known as Mahapuja.
 The last day is called “Bhaitika.”

-On this day Sister Tika offers with different colors on her brother’s forehead.
-They also offer different types of flowers and delicious food and different types of sweets and fruits.
-After that, the brother also offers tika, money and different types of gifts.
+On this day Sister Tika offers with different colours on her brother’s forehead.
+They also provide different types of flowers and delicious food and various kinds of sweets and fruits.
+After that, the brother also offers tika, money and various kinds of gifts.
 They enjoy different types of popular songs called “Bhailo”.

 This is the festival of lights and flowers.
-Various types of candles, lights and traditional Diyos are lit to illuminate the entire building of the people.
-This festival plays an important role in building a deep relationship between brothers and sisters.
+Various types of candles, lamps and traditional Diyos are lit to illuminate the entire building of the people.
+This festival plays an essential role in building a deep relationship between brothers and sisters.

-People paint patterns on the floor of living rooms or patios made of materials such as colored rice, dried flour, colored sand or petals outside their home, called Rangoli, which is said to be primarily a sacred reception area for the gods and goddesses of the goddess of Hinduism Laxmi.
+People paint patterns on the floor of living rooms or patios made of materials such as coloured rice, dried flour, coloured sand or petals outside their home, called Rangoli, which is said to be primarily a sacred reception area for the gods and goddesses of the goddess of Hinduism Laxmi.

 The second day is called Tihar Dog.
-He is called by Newars Khichadi Puja.
+Newars Khichadi Puja calls him.
 People offer dog garlands, tika and delicious food and recognize the esteemed relationship between humans and dogs.